fartec0/my_store_e2e_tests/README.md

 2. Should return the search results for a valid query.

 #### Negative tests
 There are currently no negative test for the Search functionality.

+### Shopping cart

+#### Positive tests
+The shopping cart:
+- Should correctly add a product

 ---